Keep a minty fresh mouth this Valentine's Day

 We all get bad breath once in a while, but keeping the mouth moist will help start to reduce it quickly.
 Why, you ask?
 A lot of times our bad breath is caused by food that gets stuck in our teeth and in the crevices in our mouths, and if your dry mouth is preventing these particles from naturally rinsing away, they are just going to create a stench that sticks around.
 Gum should create an increase in saliva flow to get rid of bacteria that accumulates in the mouth.

 A tropical mango mint gum sure tastes delicious, but if it's loaded with sugar, it isn't doing anything but temporarily masking the bad smell.
 You may be thinking that's what you're looking for, but as soon as the fruity taste dissipates, you're left with the same bad taste in your mouth.
 Instead, look for a gum with cinnamon oil or mint.
 Always make sure the gum you are chewing on is sugar free, because sugar simply feeds bacteria in the mouth.

 Stop bacteria before it gets worse

 While you're waiting for the server to drop your check off and you're preparing to head out for a moonlight walk, you want to make sure that your breath is going to stay fresh long after you ditch that stick of gum.
 Gums with antimicrobial agents will halt the growth of bacteria and neutralize the sulfur taste that lingers.
 How's that for a one-two punch?

 What else can you do?

 If you're in a situation where you find yourself without gum or mints on a date, don't fret.
 End your date with a hot cup of tea to neutralize the odors in your mouth caused by food.
 Most restaurants will have an assortment of teas to pick from, and the best one would be a minty tea.
-However, all teas contain antioxidants that can eliminate bad breath.
+However, all teas contain antioxidants that can alleviate bad breath.
 Research has shown that black tea suppresses the odors that loom in your mouth.